-April 15, 2026, provided the backdrop for a record-shattering performance on Wall Street.
+Wall Street reached a record high while investors looked past the Iran conflict.
+The rally showed how quickly traders were pricing in a diplomatic off-ramp.
+The rally suggested investors were treating diplomacy as the base case.
+April 15, 2026, provided the backdrop for the rally.
 S&P 500 futures climbed steadily before the opening bell in New York.
 Investors ignored geopolitical instability in favor of optimistic diplomatic projections.
 Gains across technology and defense sectors pushed the index to its highest level in history.

 Trading floors echoed with a confidence that seemed to defy the reality of regional warfare.
 Crude prices remained elevated, yet equities across the board saw huge inflows from institutional funds.
 Many analysts pointed to the resilience of corporate earnings despite the pressure of energy costs.
 Total trading volume on the New York Stock Exchange exceeded recent quarterly averages by 14%.